Quasinormal modes and Hawking radiation of a charged Weyl black hole: Introduction

 is invariant under the local conformal transformation $\tilde{g}_{\mu\nu}=\Omega^2 g_{\mu\nu}$, where $\Omega$ is a function of the local spacetime point.
 Such transformation preserves the angles but not the distances.
 A static and spherically symmetric vacuum black hole solution from Weyl gravity is worked out in \cite{Mannheim:1988dj}.
 Of particular interest is that it can address both the dark energy related phenomena \cite{Mannheim:2005bfa,Robert:2013Entrp} and the dark matter scenario \cite{Mannheim:1988dj}.
 Further, the general Reissner-Nordstr\"om (RN), Kerr and Kerr-Newman solutions are also obtained in \cite{Mannheim:1990ya}.

 More recently, an alternative black hole solution from Weyl gravity has been constructed with the use of the background field method and linear approximation \cite{Tanhayi:2011dh}.
 With this inspiration, a charged Weyl black hole has also been proposed in \cite{Payandeh:2012mj}.
-This charged solution can be reformed into a RN-like metric, but the sign in the `charge' term is minus instead.
+This charged solution can be reformed into a RN-like metric, but the sign in the \textquotedblleft charge" term is minus instead.
 Thus, here we have great interest in disclosing the characterized features of such a RN-like black hole in Weyl gravity.

 It is well known that one powerful way to extract the black hole characterization is to perturb it and then see how it responds.
+Theoretically, to perturb a black hole spacetime, one can either introduce a probe field into the black hole spacetime or perturb the black hole metric itself.
+The former is simplified to the field propagation in the black hole background when a field does not backreact on the background.
 The physics after perturbing a black hole is complex, but we know that it will result in the radiation of GWs, and before the system relaxes to be equilibrium, there exists the black hole merger phase in which the excitation of other matter fields can occur.
-This stage is known as the ringdown phase, and in this phase the black hole emits the GWs with the characteristic discrete frequencies, dubbed the quasi-normal modes (QNMs) frequencies which encode the decaying scales and damped oscillating frequencies \cite{Berti:2009kk}.
+This stage is known as the ringdown phase, and in this phase the black hole emits the GWs with the characteristic discrete frequencies, dubbed the quasinormal mode (QNM) frequencies that encode the decaying scales and dampened oscillating frequencies \cite{Berti:2009kk}.
 More importantly, the QNM spectra of the matter fields also depend on the background spacetime.
 It is expected that any deviation from GR has an imprint on the QNM spectra, thus serving as a specific probe of modified gravity \cite{Berti:2005ys,Berti:2018vdi}.
 Given all that, as the first step toward understanding the properties of this charged Weyl black hole, we consider a probe massless scalar field over this background and study the properties of its QNM spectra.